“SUPERMAN RETURNS has some of the

 had ever seen before...

-in the sky, ahead of a
+at least not in the sky, ahead of a

 bullet or above any